 - A bicycle manufacturer or retailer should the bike’s component parts fail and contribute to the accident.

 - A private property owner, if the safety conditions of the property contributed to the accident.

-- A repair shop which failed to repair the bike properly.
+- A repair shop that failed to repair the bike properly.

 As you can see, bicycle accident cases are often complex and can involve more than just those immediately involved in the accident.
 In order to ensure that you properly pursue any and all negligent parties, contact one of the knowledgeable bicycle accident lawyers at Cain Injury Law.